Guizmus/sd-training-intro/README.md

 Term | Meaning
 -- | --
 Attention | Each step of the training, a batch of pictures is trained, and the weights of the model move a little.
 Those changes happen slower or faster, depending on the learning rate you use.
 This "budget" of changes that could happen on a single step is called Attention.
+Batch Size | Number of pictures to train in parallel on your GPU.
+Faster training, more quality, but VRAM intensive.
 Bias | Tendency of a model to give out specific features without prompting for them.
 For example a woman in a Disney model has a "princess" bias.
 Some can be worked on, but some are inherent to the chosen concept.
 Bleeding | When your concept shows unprompted, it has "bled" into the rest of the model.
 It needs more Regularisation data.
 Caption | A list of tokens to describe a picture.
 Usually stored in a text file named the same as the picture, or put as the filename of the picture.